yingweiwo

 Therapeutic Uses

-Fluticasone propionate nasal spray is indicated for the management of the nasal symptoms of seasonal and perennial allergic and nonallergic rhinitis in adults and pediatric patients 4 years of age and older. /Included in US product label/
+Fluticasone propionate nasal spray is indicated for the treatment of nasal symptoms of seasonal and perennial allergic and non-allergic rhinitis in adults and children 4 years of age and older. /US product label includes/

-Fluticasone propionate cream is a medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
-Fluticasone propionate cream may be used with caution in pediatric patients 3 months of age or older.
-The safety and efficacy of drug use for longer than 4 weeks in this population have not been established. /Included in US product label/
+Fluticasone propionate cream is a moderately potent corticosteroid indicated for the relief of inflammatory and itchy symptoms of corticosteroid-responsive dermatitis.
+Fluticasone propionate cream may be used with caution in children 3 months of age and older.
+The safety and efficacy of this drug with continuous use for more than 4 weeks in this population have not been established. /US product label includes/

-Fluticasone propionate ointment is a medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses in adult patients. /Included in US product label/
+Fluticasone propionate ointment is a moderately potent corticosteroid indicated for the relief of inflammatory and itchy symptoms of corticosteroid-sensitive dermatitis in adult patients. /US product label includes/

-For more Therapeutic Uses (Complete) data for Fluticasone (6 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of fluticasone (6 types), please visit the HSDB record page.

 Drug Warnings